-Risk Reference Risk Description Current Score Executive Lead & Key Actions Delivery of Virtual Ward model across all clusters (30/09/2022) This risk and its articulation are subject to review currently.
-88 (3110) New Risk Non-delivery of programme benefits There is a risk that the Acute Medical Service Re-Design (AMSR) programme may not deliver the expected performance & financial benefits in a timely way.
+Risk Reference Risk Description Current Score Executive Lead & Key Actions 88 Non-delivery of AMSR 20 Executive Lead: 88 (3110) programme benefits There is a risk that the Acute Medical Service Re-Design (AMSR) programme may not deliver the expected performance & financial benefits in a timely way.
 The principal potential causes of this risk are: workforce (OCP and recruitment requirements), capacity constraints linked to significant number of clinically optimised patients (COP), financial affordability linked to 90 beds in Singleton hospital that are due to close in Q3 2023.
-20 Executive Lead: Chief Operating Officer Current Mitigations: AMSR Programme Board reporting to UEC (Urgent & Emergency Care) Board.
-Dedicated work-streams & workstream leads - all work streams have weekly assurance meetings where the sub groups provide updates on their specific tasks.
-Updates: Two focused groups have been established to look at different categories of COPs and provide senior oversight.
-Robust OCP process concluded on 29th August; Response signed off by CEO 6th September; This was shared with unions & staff 8th September.
-Implementation date will be 1st December 2022.
-Further Actions: Workforce plan to be presented at the Management Board in September (30/09/2022).
-The costs of service transfer will be met through transformation of out of hospital pathways.
+20 Current Mitigations: AMSR Programme Board reporting to UEC (Urgent & Emergency Care) Board.
+Dedicated work-streams & work-stream leads - all work streams have weekly assurance meetings where the sub groups provide updates on their specific tasks.
+Updates: Workforce plan was presented at the Management Board in September.
+Targeted programme for reduction of Clinically Optimised Patients implemented focussing on improved operational efficiency (reduced length of stay improved discharge processes) Implemented Discharge-to-Assess and effective utilization of existing community capacity, strategic partnership solutions with Local Authority partners.
+AMSR went live at the beginning of December 2022.
+Further Actions: The costs of service transfer will be met through transformation of out of hospital pathways.
 Should savings not be fully identified by December 2022, there will be an increased CIP (Cost Improvement Plan) commitment in 2023/24.
 Progress review to be undertaken in December 2022 (31/12/2022).